 Educator packets with bibliographies as well as pre- and post- classroom activities may be downloaded and printed out for classroom use.
 They are available in PDF form for grades K through 3 and grades 4 through 8.You must have the free Adobe Reader on your computer in order to view these files.

 Our standard walking tour is enhanced with newly revised question/answer worksheets, or "Tour Guides."
 We have incorporated more "thought questions" and opportunities for discussion.
 Click the one of the buttons above for the appropriate "Guide" for your school age group in PDF format.

 With funding from the Institute of Museum and Library Science, we have developed new walking/interpretive tours with teaching materials tied to Tennessee's TCAP requirements for Grades 3 through 8.
 Teaching materials include lesson plans and discussion topics, concentrating on several State Performance Indicators for Criterion Referenced Tests in Social Studies and Reading/Language Arts.

 Teachers can bring their students to the Student Heritage Day, the Thursday immediately preceding our annual Tennessee Fall Homecoming.
 Special rates apply.

-Please contact Will Meyer at (865) 494-7680 to schedule your visit with us.
+Please contact Kate Campbell at (865) 494-7680 to schedule your visit with us.
 You can also receive information about student admission rates and discounted rates for chaperones.